SSH Hardening Tips for Linux Administrators & Security Researchers

 less /etc/ssh/sshd_config

-The below settings prohibits password authentication and allows only passwordless authentication.
+The below settings prohibit password authentication and allow only passwordless authentication.

 If you want to totally disable root authentication, just use no in front of PermitRootLogin